A Capacity-Based Rationale for Multi-Head Attention: Modeling the Self-Attention Mechanism

+\paragraph{Remark: why max-over-heads (and why this is not a linear model).} The $\max$ aggregation is a deliberate minimal nonlinearity that preserves the core ``competitive routing'' behavior of attention while making analysis tractable.
+It prevents non-target heads from contributing additively to the decision for a given relation, which is a crucial function of softmax as well.
+If one aggregates scores \emph{fully linearly}, then multi-heads are equivalent to having a single head (by concatenating the per-head projection matrices \cite{cordonnier2020collaborate}).\footnote{Viewed through an associative-memory lens, purely linear aggregation accumulates cross-term interference, yielding retrieval noise that scales with the number of stored associations relative to key dimension \cite{zhong2025associative}.} Thus, the multi-head advantage requires a nonlinearity to suppress cross-head interference.
+'Max-over-heads' is the cleanest theoretical abstraction of this suppression, and we also replicate key phenomena with standard scaled-softmax (Sec.~\ref{sec:softmax-sum}, Sec.~\ref{sec:softmax-experiments}), to show our conclusions are not an artifact of this simpler model.

 \paragraph{Algorithmic objective and budget.} A \emph{construction for RGR} maps a graph $G=(V,E)$ to weights $\{(W_Q^{(k)},W_K^{(k)})\}_{k=1}^h$ and a threshold $\tau$ that realize the correct edge decisions for \emph{all} contexts $\mathcal{C}$, regardless of length $\ell$.
-We measure complexity by the \emph{total key dimension}

-since QK is implemented as two batched multiplications with concatenated weights the dominant cost and parameter footprint scale with $h\,d_k$ rather than $h$ or $d_k$ alone (see Appendix~\ref{sec:model-details}).\footnote{All statements remain (up to a factor of two) if one counts $D_Q+D_K$.} Our goal is to minimize $D_K$ over a graph family $\mathcal{G}_{m,m'}$ for a given $d_{\text{model}}$.
+We measure complexity by the \emph{total key dimension} $ D_K \;=\; h\,d_k, $ since both compute and parameter footprint for the QK channel scale with the width of the concatenated projections (see Appendix~\ref{sec:model-details}).\footnote{All statements remain (up to a factor of two) with $D_Q+D_K$.} Our goal is to minimize $D_K$ over a graph family $\mathcal{G}_{m,m'}$ for a given $d_{\text{model}}$.

-In Appendix~\ref{sec:model-details}, we provide further justification for many of our model choices.
-Specifically, we address the use of thresholding instead of scaling/softmax, our head aggregation rule, as well as the lack of a value pathway.